Jungheinrich: Rental

-The European rental fleet comprises around 38,100 rental forklifts with 600 vehicle variants with load capacities ranging from 1 to 42 tonnes and lifting heights of up to 17 metres.
+The European rental fleet comprises around 38,100 rental forklifts with 600 vehicle variants with load-capacities ranging from 1 to 42 tons and lifting-heights of up to 17 meters.

 Locations

 Jungheinrich is represented in 40 Group-owned sales and service companies worldwide.
 In addition, Jungheinrich is present through dealers, especially in overseas markets.
 The Group operates a logistics center for Eastern Europe in Bratislava and an assembly plant in Qingpu in the People's Republic of China.